March 2018 News

-This years 'Ground Control' event previously held at the former La Chapelle Depot opened on February 9th and is being held in the former Charolais postal sorting hall accessable from Gare de Lyon (Hall 2)
+This year's 'Ground Control' event previously, held at the former La Chapelle Depot, opened on February 9th and is being held in the former Charolais postal sorting hall accessible from Gare de Lyon (Hall 2)

 Future of Mohon Depot assured

-The former locomotive depot at Mohon has been saved following agreement by SNCF to spend €150,000 on repaired.
-Used to store surplus locomotives from Cite de Train at Mulhouse the condition of the roundhouse has deteriorated in recent years, to the extent that SNCF has banned volunteers from working on the locomotives.
+The former locomotive depot at Mohon has been saved following agreement by SNCF to spend €150,000 on urgent repairs.
+Used to store surplus locomotives from Cité de Train at Mulhouse, the condition of the roundhouse has deteriorated in recent years, to the extent that SNCF has banned volunteers from working on the locomotives.

-After pressure from the Minister of Culture and local politicians SNCF has agreed to undertake repairs with the likelihood that the depot will be listed and converted into a heritage centre
+After pressure from the Minister of Culture and local politicians, SNCF has agreed to undertake reconstruction with the likelihood that the depot will be listed and converted into a heritage centre.

 End for Brittany Class BB 25500

-At the beginning of February the last BB 25500 in Brittany finished.
+At the beginning of February the last BB 25500 in Brittany finished operating.
 The only remaining members of the class are the batch based in Strasbourg on local TER services.
 These are expected to be replaced by push-pull fitted BB 22200

 On February 22, Z 5339 arrives at Fontaine-le-Port with the 12.48 from Melun to Montereau.
 The train is 50 years old (entered service 29th September 1967).
 Two months after presentation of the new Bombardier Régio 2N IDF double deck train sets that were to replace the Z 5300 units, passengers are still waiting for deployment of the new stock.
 Although six Régio 2N units have been delivered they are only operated at the weekend on a few services.
 SNCF reports that deployment will be "progressive" until May 2018.
 Meanwhile the inox trains continue to shuttle back and forth.